yal067/cse15l-lab-reports/Lab2.md

  The output of running the test:
  ![Image](Screen Shot 2023-01-29 at 16.09.42.png)

+ One test (testReverseInPlace) passed successfully and one test (testReverseInPlace2) failed.

 ## 4. The bug, as the before-and-after code change required to fix it